What is a building warrant of fitness (BWoF)?

 Use the IQP register to find qualified people for your specified systems.

-If you want to register as an IQP, or if you're already registered and want to add a new system to your competencies, please complete the Independent Qualified Person (IQP) application for registration (192KB PDF).
+If you want to register as an IQP, or if you're already registered and want to add a new system to your competencies, complete the Independent Qualified Person (IQP) application for registration (192KB PDF).
+You will be sent an invoice, which you can pay online with your credit or debit card.

 To ensure Wellington buildings are safe, the Council, operating as a territorial authority, makes BWoF inspections (site audits) from time-to-time.
 You will receive a letter from us when we visit the building, review the systems and update the compliance schedule.